not-adyt/eCademy-admin/README.md

   - ADD - to add new courses and courses material, including cousres and materials title, description, duration
   - UPDATE - edit the information about the courses or materials
   - DELETE - delete a course or delete an irrelevant materials in a course

+ - if admin delete a course that had materials in it, the materials will automatically get removed too